kevinpeckham/sveltekit-typescript-tailwind-pug-starter/README.md

 I love Pug, and the first thing I figured out when I started working with Svelte, was how to use Pug inside Svelte files.
 Thankfully other devs had already solved the technical challenges for me.

-This starter uses the [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) package.It is a Svelte preprocessor with sensible defaults and support for: PostCSS, SCSS, Less, Stylus, CoffeeScript, TypeScript, Pug and much more.
+This starter uses the [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) package.
+It is a Svelte preprocessor with sensible defaults and support for: PostCSS, SCSS, Less, Stylus, CoffeeScript, TypeScript, Pug and much more.

 **Note: Special syntax is required to write Pug inside Svelte templates.** Some basics are included below.
 You can learn more [here](https://github.com/sveltejs/svelte-preprocess/blob/HEAD/docs/preprocessing.md#preprocessors).\*\*